amplafi/amplafi-tools/README.md

 When you are satisfied with your changes you will have to send a pull request to add them to the upstream repository.
 Please follow these [instructions](http://help.github.com/pull-requests/).

 ## Known Issues##
+* JAVA_HOME has not been set - build failure
+   * This environment variable should be setup when installing the JDK.
+Set this environment variable to point to the installation directory for the Java Development Kit.
 * ant git-pull-all-opensource (git clone or pull) just hangs
    * This is known to happen on Windows, the problem is that the home-dir/.gitconfig file has not yet been created.
 Check that the file is there.
 Run the
    <pre> git config --global user.name "Firstname Lastname"</pre>